rizfebriansyah/DELTA/README.md

 To assist HR managers in an organisation effectively engage and connect with their employees, we developed an employee management system that runs on a mobile app.
 By assigning tasks to teams in this manner, communication is improved while saving time and money.
 DELTA wants to give its users a personalised experience by fusing the power of HR, payroll, and time.

 All the data are stored in Firebase.
+Full report on the overall process of building this app can be found here: [Final_Report.pdf](https://github.com/rizfebriansyah/DELTA/files/9805561/Final_Report.pdf)

 Log-In Page: